tasmota/docs/docs/Matter.md

 # Matter

-!!! danger "Matter protocol support is in beta"
+!!! tip "Matter protocol supported in all ESP32 variants (C3/S2/S3) since Tasmota v13.0.0.
+ESP8266 is not supported although ESP8266 devices can be handled via a single ESP32 in bridge mode (see below)"

-??? tip "This feature is included only in `tasmota32xx` builds"
+??? tip "This feature is included in standard `tasmota32xx` builds; not in special variants (display, sensors...)"

     When [compiling your build](Compile-your-build) add the following flag to the build environment or `user_config_override.h`:
     ```arduino